 - Source your target audience: Once your prototypes are ready, you’ll need access to your target audience to generate feedback.
 You’ll need a small sample for qualitative testing and a larger sample for quantitative testing.
 Depending on what you’re looking to learn, you may want to stagger and reorder qualitative and quantitative testing to maximize insights.

-- Generate authentic feedback: Alpha’s on-demand insights platform has best practices built into testing, but the rule of thumb is to do your best to simulate what would be an authentic shopping or evaluation experience.
+- Generate authentic feedback: Alpha’s rapid consumer feedback platform has best practices built into testing, but the rule of thumb is to do your best to simulate what would be an authentic shopping or evaluation experience.
 In the real world, customers usually have multiple options when making a purchasing decision.
 They’re usually in a specific mindset when shopping for certain types of offerings.
 Your testing methodologies should simulate these experiences and mental models, and include hard-hitting questions that generate authentic behaviors and responses.

 - Objectively evaluate results: Evaluating test results is often just as, if not more, difficult than generating the data in the first place.
 I recommend two techniques to mitigate bias.
 First, never rely on a single data point to make a decision.
 Iteration, robustness, and replicability are the most powerful weapons in your arsenal.
 Second, try to separate the ideation process from the evaluation process.
 Don’t let individuals who are emotionally invested in ideas also be the ones to evaluate the test results.